FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/README.md

 * Void Essence
 * Void Mayonnaise
 * Void Salmon

 </details>

 <!-- TODO: Market offerings -->

 ### Garbage finds

-Learn what items will be found in garbage cans on any day in the next year. <em>Must have looked in at least one can.</em>
+Learn what items will be found in garbage cans on any day in the next year. *Must have looked in at least one can.*

 <details>
 <summary>Offerings</summary>